SichangHe/igem-2022-dku-backup/src/attributions.md

 ### Qizhou Jiang

-Helped conduct human practices and wetlabs.
+Helped conduct human practices and wetlabs for the yeast group.
+Designed the safety and education wiki and organized local high school activities (education).

 ### Sihan Wang
 Helped with background research and conduct wetlabs, wiki writing.